Angle: Luxury goods industry, China stalled expectations North America is also blocked | Reuters

 Executives at luxury brands hope that China’s resurgence will turn the industry positive in 2023.
 Bain expects growth to be around 5%.

 “The luxury industry appears to be outperforming the Chinese consumer market as a whole, but in fact, if you listen to it, most people are worried,” said Agility managing director Amrita Banta.
-“There is uncertainty about the future economic position, and it affects almost everyone in China,” he said.
+“There is uncertainty regarding the future economic position, and it affects almost everyone in China,” he said.

 The slowdown in US consumption reflects rising prices, rising interest rates, and deteriorating credit conditions, but these factors have a greater impact on “high-end” luxury buyers.